-As per the article 58 of the Indian Constitution says that the presidential candidate must:
+As per the article 58 of the Indian Constitution says that the candidate for President of India must:

-- Have completed the age of thirty-five years.
+- The president must have completed the age of thirty-five years.

-- Be qualified for elections as a member of the Lok Sabha.
+- The presidential candidate should be qualified for elections as a member of the Lok Sabha.

-- Not hold any office of profit under the Union or any State government, or any local or other authority.
+- The president must not hold any office of profit under the Union or any State government, or any local or other authority.

-The President’s election is held in accordance with the system of proportional representation by means of the single transferable vote and the voting is by Secret Ballot.
-Nomination of a candidate for election to the office of President must be subscribed by at least 50 electors as proposers and 50 electors as seconders.
+The election for the President of India is held in accordance with the system of proportional representation by means of the single transferable vote and the voting is by Secret Ballot.
+The nomination of a candidate for election to the office of President must be subscribed by at least 50 electors as proposers and 50 electors as seconders.

 - The elected members of both the Houses of Parliament;

 - The elected members of the legislative assemblies of the states; and